michelc/QuickHtml/readme.md

 ### sitemap.md

-When `src` folder contains a file named "sitemap.md", QuickHtml will use it as a template to generate "sitemap.xml" in the `dist` folder.
+When `src` folder contains a file named "sitemap.md", QuickHtml will use it as a template to generate "sitemap.xml" in the `docs` folder.

 A correct template to generate a standards-compliant site map shoul be: